LoveSet/loveset-client/README.md

   - the item being swiped away should fade away to make it more graceful [done]
   - like batch should be more visible [done]
   - what to do about the buttons [done]
-  - animation should also work when you like and dislike []
+  - animation should also work when you like and dislike [done]

 - frontend [sunday][done]
 - ui adjustments [monday][done]